gsileno/bbquiz/README.md

 ```
 > java -jar bbquiz.jar ./examples/test.bbquiz
 ```
 * Upload it.
-Go on BlackBoard, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Tests* Click on *Import Test* and select your .2bb file.
+Go on BlackBoard, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Tests*.
+Click on *Import Test* and select your .2bb file.

 ## The *.bbquiz* template